LoneSalmon/Active-Directory/README.md

 ___

+<h3>🚶 Pre-requesite Steps 🚶</h3>

 - Since we have already installed our DHCP service on DC1 in the <a href="#--creating-server-roles-">Server Roles chapter</a>.
-I will now jump directly into DHCP configuration.  <br>
+I will now jump directly into the DHCP configuration.  <br>
 - We will click on our "Tasks" tab and select "Complete DHCP configuration":  <br>

 <p align="center">